MrDanielHarka/learning/README.md

 08.12.
 Sport day with JavaScript repetition

 07.26-08.11.
-Holiday with short HTML, CSS or JS repetition.
+Holiday with short HTML, CSS or JS repetition

 07.25.
 JavaScript learning